Aarhus University Seal

 What is MitID?

 MitID is primarily a mobile app, used to authenticate your log in details.
-It has exactly the same function as NemID, and allows you to log in to many important services on the internet, with the same login.
+It allows you to log in to many important services on the internet, with the same login.
 For example, you can use MitID to log in to your online banking, open your e-boks (Digital Post), check your taxes (Skat), and much more.

 If you cannot use the mobile app it is also possible to access MitID through a code display or audio code reader.
 You can find more information about this, and MitID in general, on the official MitID webpage.